 WHAT ARE NON-INVASIVE BRAIN STIMULATION (NIBS) METHODS AND HOW DO WE UTILIZE THESE AT THE BRIGHT BRAIN CENTRE

-The umbrella term Non-invasive brain stimulation (NIBS) methods refers commonly to brain stimulation techniques that do not involve surgical intervention and yet are powerful enough to influence cortical processing.
-Such techniques are transcranial electric stimulation (tES) and transcranial magnetic field stimulation (TMS).
-The NIBS methods are are rapidly gaining popularity in the research and therapeutics of mood, cognition and brain functionality due to their capacity to influence brain dynamics in a precise and controlled manner and to enhance cognition and well-being.
+The umbrella term Non-invasive brain stimulation (NIBS) methods refers to brain stimulation techniques that do not involve surgical intervention and yet are powerful enough to modulate human brain activity and affect neural signalling pathways.
+Such techniques are transcranial electric stimulation (tES), with direct (tDCS) or alternating (tACS) current, photobiomodulation, audio-visual and haptic stimulation.
+The NIBS methods have been gaining great popularity in the research and therapeutics of mood and cognition and in the field of performance enhancement and longevity.

-At the Bright Bright Centre we offer qEEG/LORETA, symptom and function guided non-invasive brain stimulation.
-This can be received while on task, as a standalone treatment and in combination with neurofeedback brain training.
-To model/predict current flow we use the SIMBS open source algorithm.
+The non-invasive brain stimulation we offer at the Bright Brain Centre is guided by careful analysis of each individual’s EEG/LORETA and PNS psychophysiological profile, their symptoms, sensitivities and history.
+This can be received while on task, as a standalone treatment, or in combination with neurofeedback brain training.
+To model/predict current flow within the brain when fMRI images are available we may utilize the SIMBS algorithm.